opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

 Useless empty lines must also be avoided.

 .. note::
-   If you are using an operating system with another default version of sed than GNU sed, for example BSD sed on MAC OS X, you must adapt the examples given here since the -i option takes a mandatory parameter.
+   If you are using an operating system with a different default version of ``sed`` than GNU ``sed``, for example BSD ``sed`` on MAC OS X, you must adapt the examples given here since the -i option takes a mandatory parameter.

 License issues
 ~~~~~~~~~~~~~~

 The EPL license or a compatible license should be present on all
 projects code file in the header.
-The maven java checkstyle plugin will
+The maven java Checkstyle plugin will
 check the presence of this license.

 More details in the :ref:`coding-guidelines`.

-License issues are considered particularly sensible by the opensource
+License issues are considered particularly sensible by the open-source communities.
-communities.